Tom Kerridge: Career

 September 2018 saw the opening of Kerridge's first London restaurant called Kerridge’s Bar & Grill, at the Corinthia Hotel in Westminster.
 Head chef was Nick Beardshaw, who had previously worked with Kerridge at The Hand and Flowers and The Coach.

 In January 2019 he presented a BBC Two food programme called Tom Kerridge's Fresh Start.

 On 19 September 2019, the chef's 10-part series called Tom Kerridge's American Feast, premiered on Food Network UK.
 The series saw Kerridge travel on a culinary road trip across America, from the Northern Californian Coast to the Florida Keys.

 On 8 January 2020, the first episode of Kerridge's new 6-part TV series called Lose Weight and Get Fit with Tom Kerridge was screened on BBC2.
 A hardback book of the same name was released to accompany the series.

 15 November 2019 saw the opening of Kerridge's latest restaurant called The Bull & Bear at Manchester's Stock Exchange Hotel, which is owned by former footballers Gary Neville and Ryan Giggs, together with hotelier Winston Zahra.

 On 30 July 2020, Kerridge's 12-part TV series called Tom Kerridge Barbecues premiered on Food Network UK.

 In January 2021, Kerridge announced that he was teaming up with British Airways to create a new range of short haul economy food; part of the airline's Speedbird Café menu.
 Kerridge had previously worked with British Airways in 2019 to design new long-haul menus for customers travelling with the airline throughout August of that year; part of the airline's centenary celebrations.

 On 6 September 2021, the BBC announced that Kerridge would be joining the judging panel for the next series of Great British Menu.

 Kerridge's The Bull & Bear restaurant closed on 31 December 2022 — staff were offered jobs elsewhere within the business.

+In 2026, Kerridge launched #VAT's The Problem, a campaign that aims to halve the VAT on hospitality venues in the UK.

 Andy Lewis accident

 On 24 October 2018, Andy Lewis, a chef employed by The Hand & Flowers, was severely injured after a pressurised stock boiler exploded, covering him in 200 litre of boiling stock.

-Speaking to website the Staff Canteen, Lewis explained the extent of his injuries, his recovery, and the effects it had on his mental and physical health.
+Speaking to the website the Staff Canteen, Lewis explained the extent of his injuries, his recovery, and the effects it had on his mental and physical health.
 In the interview, Lewis said that despite being involved in the accident, it had not hindered his time at the restaurant.
 He also credited Kerridge for supporting him and his family through his recovery.

 Lewis spent seven months recovering from the injuries.
 After returning to the restaurant, he left The Hand & Flowers to take up a head chef position at the Sir Charles Napier Inn near Chinnor in Oxfordshire.